balderdashy/sails-docs/controllers.md

 -->

-## How do I use the controller once I've created it?
+## How do I use the controller once I&rsquo;ve created it?
 After a controller has been defined, Sails will automatically map out routes to give you easy access.
 For the controller above, the routes would be the following:
 `http://localhost:1337/comment/create`